hazymorning/origami_weather/README.md

     color: "#f44336"
 ```

-Any button can also use `color_thresholds` to tint itself based on a value, even without a gauge.
+Any button can also use `color_thresholds` to tint itself based on a value, with no gauge involved.

 </details>